meelgroup/meelgroup-website/content/home/openings.md

 <li> PhD positions: Admissions to School of Computing@NUS are handled via a central admission procedure: You can either apply via Department of Computer Science or the Institute of Data Science. </li>
 </ul>

+NUS is a world-class university that provides an outstanding and supportive research environment.
+Its School of Computing is highly ranked (within the top 15) among the computer science departments in the world.
+Singapore is a vibrant, well-connected city with low taxes and research hub in Asia.